 Example of an Extended Data Dictionary

-This is an extended data dictionary using a simple prototype of a task tracking user interface.
+This is an extended data dictionary using a simple prototype of a task tracking user interface and its metadata

 Explanations and examples of the extended data dictionary developed for the sample UI: